2021-2022 Fulbright Teaching Excellence and Achievement (TEA) Program

-Program Overview The Fulbright Teaching Excellence and Achievement Program (Fulbright TEA) is sponsored by the U.S. Department of State, Bureau of Educational and Cultural Affairs.
-The Fulbright program was established in 1946 under legislation introduced by former United States Senator J. William Fulbright of Arkansas.
+The Fulbright Teaching Excellence and Achievement (Fulbright TEA) Program is sponsored by the U.S. Department of State, Bureau of Educational and Cultural Affairs.
+The Fulbright program was established in 1946 under legislation introduced by former United States Senator William Fulbright of Arkansas.
 Fulbright grants are awarded to students, scholars, teachers and other professionals from the United States and to foreign nationals to study, teach, or conduct research.
-Since its inception in 1946, more than 370,000 “Fulbrighters” have participated in the Fulbright program.
+Since its inception in 1946, more than 390,000 “Fulbrighters” have participated in the Fulbright program.

-Teachers are nominated to participate in the Fulbright TEA Program based on their educational experience, academic training, leadership, and professional experience.
-Final selection of Fulbright TEA teachers is made by the J. William Fulbright Foreign Scholarship Board (FFSB).
+The 2021-2022 program will mark the twenty-fifth year of the Teaching Excellence and Achievement Program (formerly the Teaching Excellence Awards program), the fourth year the program has been known as the Fulbright Teaching Excellence and Achievement Program, and the third year to offer the Media Literacy Cohorts.
+Teachers are nominated to participate in the Fulbright TEA Program based on their educational and professional experience, academic training, and leadership.
+Final selection of Fulbright TEA Program Media Literacy Cohort teachers is made by the Fulbright Foreign Scholarship Board (FFSB).
 The FFSB is an independent, presidentially appointed board that has oversight responsibility for all Fulbright academic exchange programs.

-1) Participate in advanced undergraduate or graduate level classes at a U.S. host university.
+1) Take part in tailored graduate-level seminars at a U.S. host university.

 2) Observe classes, co-teach, and share their expertise with U.S. colleagues in the U.S. secondary schools.

-3) Participate in an online professional learning community with other participants to share best practices and other elements of host and home country educational systems, and
+3) Engage in an online professional learning community with other participants to share the best practices and other elements of host and home country educational systems; and

 4) Take part in other educational and cultural activities while on the program in the United States.

-Upon returning home, teachers will be expected to share the knowledge and experience gained on the program with teachers and students in their home schools and within their communities.
+Upon returning home, teachers will share the knowledge and experience gained on the program with teachers and students in their home schools and communities.

-University Coursework: Weekly Seminars: Teachers will participate in weekly seminars at their host university featuring presentations and discussions led by university staff, faculty members, and invited educational experts.
-The academic seminars will focus on new teaching methodologies, content-based instruction, project-based learning, infusing thematic topics into the curriculum, lesson planning, and instructional technology training for teachers.
+Weekly Seminars: Teachers will participate in weekly seminars at their host university featuring presentations and discussions led by university staff, faculty members, and invited educational experts.
+The Fulbright TEA Program provides academic seminars focusing on new teaching methodologies, student-centered learning, content-based instruction, lesson planning, and instructional technology training for teachers.